 What ideas do you have to increase revenue or to create revenue streams for the city of Wilmore?

 Do you feel taking over the Crouse cemetery is a financially beneficial move for the city?
-If so, how will the city pay for it?

 What are the major problems facing Wilmore, and what will you do about them?

 Some of the issues that we have is that 50 percent of the properties are not taxable — tax exempt.
 This is were I think the PILOT program can benefit the city.
 These are the discussions we need to have because there are people who are not property owners and receiving benefits the city of Wilmore provides and I think there are ways we can overcome that.

 What is a strength and/or highlight of Wilmore that you want to encourage, and what do you plan to do to nurture its growth?

 I think the festivals are great and the parks are the perfect places for family and kids.
 Both of those really add to the quality of life in Wilmore.